 Of course, the whole procedure is surrounded by pomp and circumstance because Londoners love a good show almost as much as they love a good drink.

-Henry III was Given a Polar Bear as a Present and he Kept it in the Tower of London
+Henry III Was Given a Polar Bear as a Present Which He Kept in the Tower of London

 What do you give a king as a present?
 Well, at some point in history someone thought that the answer to that question was a polar bear.

 Obviously.
-Henry III kept his pet polar bear chained up outside the Tower of London – it was next to the Thames though so it could catch plenty of fish.
+Henry III kept his pet polar bear chained up outside the Tower of London and next to the Thames, where it was able to feast on the river’s fish.

 Do You Live in Lundenwic?

-During the millennia of London’s history, it has been called a number of names – Londinium by the Romans, Lundenwic by the Angles and Saxons… until it became the plain old London we know today.
+During the millennia of London’s history, it has been called several names – Londinium by the Romans, Lundenwic by the Angles and Saxons… until it became the plain old London we know today.

 A Special Breed of Mosquito has Evolved to Live in the London Underground